francescogerardomarra/its/modulo27/26_xml.md

 3. **`elementFormDefault="qualified"`:**
    - This attribute ensures that **all elements in the schema** are **qualified** by the namespace.
-   - When `elementFormDefault="qualified"` is set, the XML elements must be explicitly associated with a namespace (i.e., they must be prefixed with the namespace or declared in the default namespace).
+   - When `elementFormDefault="qualified"` is set, the XML elements must be explicitly associated with a namespace (i.e. they must be prefixed with the namespace or declared in the default namespace).
 If this attribute were set to "unqualified," elements would not need to be associated with a namespace, meaning they could appear without a namespace in the XML document.

 4. **`xmlns="http://example.com/tech"` in XML:**
    - This declares the **default namespace** in the XML document, so all child elements automatically inherit this namespace.